Linear Orders in Presburger Arithmetic: Embeddability of linear orders

 \end{proof}

-\begin{lemma} Let $L_p$ be a definable parametric family of linear orderings such that for all $L_p$, for all $a,b\in L_p$ segments $[a,b]$ are finite.
-Then there is a definable parametric family of embeddings $f_p\colon L_p\ra\ZZ^n$. \end{lemma} \begin{proof} Since empty orders are embeddable everywhere by the empty embedding, we could switch from $L_p$ to its subfamily consisting just of non-empty orders.
+\begin{lemma} Let $L_p$ be a definable parametric family of linear orderings such that for all $p\in P$, for all $L_p$, for all $a,b\in L_p$, intervals $[a,b]$ are finite.
+Then there is exists definable parametric family of embeddings $f_p\colon L_p\ra\ZZ^n$. \end{lemma} \begin{proof} Since empty orders are embeddable everywhere by the empty embedding, we may assume that the family $L_p$ does not contain empty orders.